class: center, middle ### COMP26020 Programming Languages and Paradigms *** # Unit Introduction &

 `00-logistics/sample-code.c`

-] --- # Feedback on Lectures - Each slides deck ends with a link to a small feedback form - It's fully optional and anonymous, feel free to use it to tell what you think about the lecture in question - Your feedback will help to make the course better!
+] --- # Lecture Notes - https://olivierpierre.github.io/comp26020/ - Cover the same things as video but in written form - No need to read if you fully understand the lecture materials covered in the live session and videos - Useful if things are not 100% clear - Should also be useful for revision before the exams --- # Feedback on Lectures - Each slides deck ends with a link to a small feedback form - It's fully optional and anonymous, feel free to use it to tell what you think about the lecture in question - Your feedback will help to make the course better!

---- # Lab Assignment (marked) - Subject is already on Blackboard: https://bit.ly/3ZsgPZH - Development of a matrix processing library in C - Weight: 6.5% of the final COMP26020 mark - **50/50 coursework/exam weight split for the C part** --- # Autocorrected Programming Exercises (not marked) - A few exercises per week: - Divided into **essential** and **additional** exercises - You should really try at least to do the essentials -- - Autocorrected with `check50` - To trigger autocorrection, have your source code in the local folder and type on the command line: ```bash check50 -l --ansi-log
+--- # Lab Assignment (marked) - Subject is already on Canvas - Development of a matrix processing library in C - Weight: 6.5% of the final COMP26020 mark - **50/50 coursework/exam weight split for the C part** --- ## Autocorrected Programming Exercises (not marked) - A few exercises per week: - Example here: https://olivierpierre.github.io/comp26020/exercise-set-2.html - Divided into **essential** and **additional** exercises -- - Autocorrected with `check50` - To trigger autocorrection, have your source code in the local folder and type on the command line: ```bash check50 -l --ansi-log

-``` - URL is per-exercise, given on the page of each exercise -- - Accessible from the website, along with instructions on how to install `check50`: https://olivierpierre.github.io/comp26020/exercise-set-1.html --- # Quizzes - A small quiz to complete each week, after having seen all the lecture materials - On Blackboard: https://bit.ly/47qB4sV - Formative (unmarked) --- background-image: url(include/plagiarism.png) --- # How to Get Help? - Any question? in increasing order or urgency: - Step 1: come to the next support session - Step 2: discussion boards on Blackboard - https://bit.ly/3TuORsC - **Do not post answers there!** - Step 3 or if urgent: [pierre.olivier@manchester.ac.uk](mailto:pierre.olivier@manchester.ac.uk)
+``` - URL is per-exercise, given on the page of each exercise -- - Accessible from the website, along with instructions on how to install `check50`: https://olivierpierre.github.io/comp26020/exercise-set-1.html --- # Quizzes - A small quiz to complete each week, after having seen all the lecture materials - On Canvas - Formative (unmarked) --- background-image: url(include/plagiarism.png) --- # How to Get Help? - Any question?
+In increasing order or urgency: - Step 1: come to the next support session - Step 2: discussion boards on Canvas - **Do not post answers there!** - Step 3 (only if urgent): [pierre.olivier@manchester.ac.uk](mailto:pierre.olivier@manchester.ac.uk)